Behat/MinkExtension-example/README.md

    bin/behat -p=subcontexts
    ```

+You must choose between those 3 ways right now just for their demonstration.
+In reality,
+Behat supports them simultaneously and you can mix them together.

 ### Selenium WebDriver

 If you want to test `@javascript` part of feature, you'll need to install Selenium.